 Artists Activating Communities

 - A California-based nonprofit arts organization or local arts agency, OR a social service/community nonprofit organization.
-Organizations such as libraries, housing agencies, senior centers, veterans’ services agencies, or hospitals may be eligible to apply.
+Organizations such as libraries, housing agencies, senior centers, cultural centers, or hospitals may be eligible to apply.

 - Use of Fiscal Sponsors allowed in this program.

 - Projects that include multi-generational or life-long arts learning components may apply.

 - School-site based arts education programs, or after-school or summer arts education programs serving PreK-12 students may not apply.